vietvanba/Viet-Blog/README.md

 #### 1.1 Set up .env for Backend

-1. Copy .env file in folder `./1.
+1. Copy .env file in directory `./1.
 EnvExample./Backend` to `./Backend` then replace your details

 ```env
 JWT_SECRET=6249585ab12c6e87a183e49c8737f1c605b0c5cd664961f9333a3027d00f148e #Your secret key